entropic-dev/entropic/services/common/boltzmann/README.md

 If you need to store data used through a request lifecycle, hang it onto the context object.

 The router has sugar for all the http verbs.
-It returns a handler
+It returns a handler that can in turn be passed to the muxer-creation function that mashes up the request router with the middleware layer.

+Here's an example of extremely important CRUD handlers:

 ```js
 const handlerList = [